ueaner/drag-3fg/README.md

 The process is essentially the same: there is typically a configuration file somewhere that includes the number of fingers for swipe gestures, and if there are any responding to 3-finger swipes, increase the finger count to 4.
 Consult your program's documentation for the specifics.

-If there's enough interest, I'll add an option to configure the number of fingers this program responds to to start the drag.

 ### 3. Update permissions

 This programs reads from `libinput`, and writes to `/dev/uinput`, and it requires an adjustment of permissions to accomplish both.